hartrusion/RbmkSimulator/CODE_OF_CONDUCT.md

 # Code of Conduct

+**tl;dr**: Respect human rights.
+Don't do actions which undermine them.
+This is a more abstract way to describe CoCs that you will find on many Open Source projects.

-Every person who participates in this project (issues, pull requests, discussions and so on) must acknowledge, respect and support the **Universal Declaration of Human Rights** which was declared on 10 December 1948.
+Every person who participates in this project (issues, pull requests, discussions and so on) must acknowledge, respect and support human rights as declared in the **Universal Declaration of Human Rights** from 10 December 1948.

-If you're not familiar with this declaration, please take some time and read it, it only takes a few minutes.
+If you're not familiar with this declaration, you might want to read it as it marks an important part in development of mankind towards a peaceful civilization.

 Contributions of any form which directly or indirectly try to undermine human rights will not be tolerated and removed.
 This includes: